gigaj0ule/system42/README.md

     sudo make SRC=demo USE_ENCRYPTION=1 clean upload-all

-### Supported MCU
+### Supported Cores

 Right now, only the 32F103 and
 32F405/7 MCUs are supported.
-By default the build system will use the 32F103C8T6.
+By default the build system will use the 32F103CBT6.
 If you are building for something else, use the following command: